karmaniverous/entity-manager/.stan/system/stan.todo.md

     object literal via a local obj and keyed cast.
   - updateItemHashKey: replace String() conversion with direct cast to satisfy no-unnecessary-type-conversion lint.

+- Finalize: early-return cast and lint cleanup
+  - updateItemHashKey: cast early return `{ ...item }` to EntityRecordPartial to satisfy strict return type when K is unknown.
+  - updateItemRangeKey: replace String(uniqueValue) with a direct string cast to resolve no-unnecessary-type-conversion.